 CFR Indexes and Tabular Guides

-A subject index to the Code of Federal Regulations is contained in a separate volume, revised annually as of January 1, titled CFR Index and Finding Aids.
-This volume contains the Parallel Table of Statutory Authorities and Agency Rules (Table I).
-A list of CFR titles, chapters, and parts and an alphabetical list of agencies publishing in the CFR are also included in this volume.
+A subject index to the Code of Federal Regulations is contained in a separate volume, revised annually as of January 1, entitled CFR Index and Finding Aids.
+This volume contains the Parallel Table of Authorities and Rules.
+A list of CFR titles, chapters, subchapters, and parts and an alphabetical list of agencies publishing in the CFR are also included in this volume.

 An index to the text of "Title 3--The President" is carried within that volume.